-This section contains troubleshooting information to be used for locating and correcting most operating problems.
+This section contains troubleshooting information to be used for locating and correcting most of the operating problems which may develop in the aerial platform.
 If a problem should develop which is not presented in this section or which is not corrected by listed corrective actions, technically qualified guidance should be obtained before proceeding with any maintenance.